canonical/lxd/doc/explanation/devices.md

 (devices)=
 # Devices

+Devices are attached to an instance.
+They include, for example, network interfaces, mount points, USB and GPU devices.
+These devices can have instance device options, depending on the type of the instance device.

+## Standard devices

 LXD will always provide the instance with the basic devices which are required for a standard POSIX system to work.
 These aren't visible in instance or profile configuration and may not be overridden.